 While PAX has always done a bang-up job with herbs, the previous models never tried to break into the world of concentrates.
 Now, the PAX 3 Complete Kit includes a concentrate insert, which allows you to crank the temperature and enjoy your favorite extracts on the go.

 That’s not the only included accessory either.
 Both units pack in a charging cable and dock, and two mouthpieces -- flat and raised.
 The PAX 3 Complete Kit also tosses in a half pack oven lid with a taller insert, allowing you to keep a tight bowl without filling the oven all the way, plus a few extra screens.
-There’s a small multi-tool on a keychain for stirring and turning, and a tweed carrying case as well.
+There’s a small multi-tool on a keychain for stirring and turning.
 That's right around CAD$60 of, in my book, essential accessories included with the PAX 3 Complete Kit, which is in addition to the CAD$68 concentrate insert.

 PAX 3 heats up faster

 Having spent time with both devices, the most striking distance is by far the heating speed.
 The PAX 2 is by no means a slouch, which makes the PAX 3 even more impressive.
 The new model goes from ice cold to the third heat setting, an optimum vaping temperature, in around 30 seconds, depending on the battery’s current charge level, almost twice as fast as the PAX 2.

 After the initial heat up, The PAX 3 gets back up to temperature within around five seconds between inhales, making it an efficient session vape.
 With the PAX 2 you had to wait almost twice as long to get back up to vaporization temperature between draws.